7 Daily Habits That Are Ruining Your Eyesight

 6. Eye Drops

-Easy, seemingly harmless, over the counter eye drops are a big problem in vision care due to the general misuse.
+Easy, seemingly harmless, over-the-counter eye drops are a big problem in vision care due to their general misuse.
 Many eye drops are not suitable for general use.
 They contain specific ingredients to relieve specific irritations and discomforts.
 Some chemicals used may trigger an allergic reaction, causing chronic eye redness.
 Even if your eyes feel dry, it’s best to check with a doctor or turn to other methods before picking up some generic eye drops.

 All eyes are different.
 The only way to prevent this is to visit your eye doctor to discuss which eye drops would be best suited for your eyes and condition and then to use the eye drops responsibly.